Marwollo/pizza-ordering-task/README.md

   • Performance.
 Instead of just "rushing" new features, most of the time I've spent by trying to reach the maximum performance possible with the current feature set (global state management, targeted-rerendering, client-side queries when possible to save server resources, etc.)

   • Great design.
-Also responsive (although there are some components that needs to be fixed)
+Also responsive (although there are some components that need to be fixed)

 Of course, because of the time constraints, I had to sacrifice some functionalities which would be really easy to implement - for example, pizza popularity statistics, list of orders from customers and their messages.